Margaret Dumont: Other roles

 Dumont appeared in 57 films, including some minor silent work beginning with A Tale of Two Cities (1917).
 Her first feature was the Marx Brothers' The Cocoanuts (1929), in which she played Mrs. Potter, the role she played in the stage version from which the film was adapted.
 She also made some television appearances, including a guest-starring role with Estelle Winwood on The Donna Reed Show in the episode "Miss Lovelace Comes to Tea" (1959).

 Dumont, usually playing her dignified dowager character, appeared with other film comedians and actors, including Wheeler and Woolsey and George "Spanky" McFarland (Kentucky Kernels, 1934); Joe Penner (Here, Prince 1932, and The Life of the Party 1937); Lupe Vélez (High Flyers, 1937); W.C.
 Fields (Never Give a Sucker an Even Break, 1941, and Tales of Manhattan 1942); Laurel and Hardy (The Dancing Masters, 1943); Red Skelton (Bathing Beauty, 1944); Danny Kaye (Up in Arms, 1944); Jack Benny (The Horn Blows at Midnight, 1945); George "Gabby" Hayes (Sunset in El Dorado, 1945); Abbott and Costello (Little Giant, 1946); and Tom Poston (Zotz!, 1962).

 Turner Classic Movies’ website says of High Flyers: "The surprise... is seeing [Dumont] play a somewhat daffy matron, more Billie Burke than typical Margaret Dumont.
 As the lady who's into crystal gazing and dotes on her kleptomaniac bull terrier, she brings a discreetly screwball touch to the proceedings."

 She also appeared on television with Martin and Lewis in The Colgate Comedy Hour (December 1951).

 Dumont played dramatic parts in films including Youth on Parole (1937), Dramatic School (1938), Stop, You're Killing Me (1952), Three for Bedroom C (1952), and Shake, Rattle & Rock!
 (1956).

 Her last film role was that of Shirley MacLaine's mother, Mrs. Foster, in What a Way to Go!
 (1964).

 On February 26, 1965, eight days before her death, Dumont made her final acting appearance on the television program The Hollywood Palace, where she was reunited with Groucho, the week's guest host.
 They performed material from Captain Spaulding's introductory scene in Animal Crackers, including the song "Hooray for Captain Spaulding."
-The taped show was broadcast on April 17, 1965.
+The show was videotaped and broadcast by ABC on April 17, 1965.

 Death

-Dumont died from a heart attack on March 6, 1965.
-She was cremated and her ashes were interred in the vault at the Chapel of the Pines Crematory in Los Angeles.
+Margaret Dumont died from a heart attack on March 6, 1965.
+She was cremated and her ashes were interred at the Chapel of the Pines Crematory in Los Angeles.
 She was 82, although many obituaries erroneously gave her age as 75.

+In 2023, Dumont's cremains were removed from non-public storage in the basement of the Chapel of the Pines after 58 years to a publicly accessible niche with a new bronze plaque in the chapel columbarium.